shaydan12/Splunk-Labs/SettingUpTheHomeLab/SettingUpSplunkOnWindows.md

 &nbsp;

-Accept license agreement -> Next
+Run the installer, accept the license agreement then choose "Next"

 &nbsp;